Delivering Integrated Care and Cost Management

 In some people, neutropenia occurs in regular intervals or cycles.
 The neutrophil count is normal most of the time, but drops predictably about every three weeks.
 This is called “cyclic neutropenia”.

 Another form neutropenia called “Benign Neutropenia of Childhood,” is most often discovered by accident, since the children are overall well.
 The ANC for a child with benign neutropenia may be below 500, but when they get infections, their body is able to push out neutrophils from the bone marrow into the circulating blood to raise the ANC and fight the infection.

 Benign neutropenia is probably caused by the production of an “antibody” which attaches to the neutrophils and causes them to be destroyed in the circulation.
 There does not seem to be a problem with the bone marrow’s ability to make the neutrophils.
 Some people call this “autoimmune neutropenia” since the body’s own immune system seems to make the antibody responsible for the ultimate destruction of the neutrophils.

 This type of neutropenia usually goes away without any specific treatment within one to two years.

 How can neutropenia be treated?

 There are medications that specifically stimulate the bone marrow to make more neutrophils.
-The most common medication used is called 11 Granulocyte Colony Stimulating Factor (11 GCSFI).
+The most common medication used is called 11 Granulocyte Colony Stimulating Factor”, or 11 GCSFI for short.
 It is most commonly given as a tiny injection under the skin, similar to the way diabetics take insulin.
 The neutrophil count usually only stays high while the person is taking the medication.
 Some people need to take the medicine every day, others may take it several times per week.
 By taking the GCSF regularly, most severe infections can be avoided.